jshepler/jshepler.ngu.mods/README.md

 34. shift-right-click questing button to toggle automate manual major quest: auto-collect items, auto-complete quest, auto-start new major quest, auto-use butter (option in cfg file)

+    if have the AP purchase "Go To Quest Zone", will auto change to quest zone

+    if enabled, will auto use butter (shift-right-click the Use Beast Butter button to toggle)

     while running, uncheck the "User Major Quests" box to not start a new major when current finishes, acts as if ran out of majors

-    doesn't automatically switch adventure zone - assumes already in quest zone and the above mod that uses current zone when starting quest

     when run out of major quests, will start minor idle quest and change zone to ITOPOD